 Choosing the right VPN

 NordVPN and ExpressVPN are strong competitors in the VPN market.
 If you want a solution that won’t log any of your data, has a whopping server volume, and has business-friendly pricing, NordVPN might be the best choice for you.
 If you do a lot of international travel or want router-level VPN protection, ExpressVPN is likely the better option.
-To compare these solutions and more, check out our list of Best Enterprise VPN Solutions for 2021.
+To compare these solutions and more, check out our list of Best Enterprise VPN Solutions.